 There’s a lot of factors to consider when thinking about the skin around your eyes, from diet to sun exposure and sleep.
-It’s no wonder why our eyes are always the first to broadcast our bad habits (late nights, leaving the house sans sunscreen, squinting at the desktop, etc.); the skin around our eyes is the thinnest and most fragile part of the face– meaning it’s far more susceptible to ageing signs.
+It’s no wonder why our eyes are always the first to broadcast our bad habits (late nights, leaving the house sans sunscreen, squinting at the desktop, etc.); the skin around our eyes is the thinnest and most fragile part of the face – meaning it’s far more susceptible to signs of ageing.

-This just means we’ve got to take every precaution when treating and preventing them before crow’s feet start to appear – and we all know when that starts to manifest, it’s hard to turn back time.
+This just means we’ve got to take every precaution when treating and preventing them before crow’s feet start to appear.
+We know that when such fine lines and wrinkles start to manifest, it is hard to turn back time.

 Why do our eyes age?